 Therefore, to increase the internal link juice, we decided to:

-- Add links of popular countries to the main page of the site; for example, we added a block with the main directions in Thailand;
+- Add links of popular countries to the main page of the site; for example, we added a block with the main destinations in Thailand;

 - Interlink the blocks with each other.

 We interlinked the priority route pages (e.g., Point A → Point B) using specially created blocks with links to routes “from the city” and “to the city”.

 Below is an example of the Bangkok → Chiang Mai route page: